codefresh-io/docs.codefresh.io/_docs/integrations/notifications/jira-integration.md

 max-width="90%"
 %}

-When you Add a new integration, you can choose to authenticate either with your [Jira Account Details]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#provide-account-details) or to authenticate with a [Jira Client Key]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#authenticate-with-the-jira-client-key).
+When you Add a new integration, you can choose to authenticate either with your [Jira Account Details]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#provide-account-details) or to using the [Codefresh Marketplace App]({{site.baseurl}}/docs/integrations/notifications/jira-integration/#authenticate-with-the-jira-client-key).

 ### Provide Account Details